Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Stop a infringement in progress

-Deduction must be limited to the time necessary for the deposition (the hearing(b) the minor and his or her appearance before the investigating magistrate.
+Deduction must be limited to the time necessary for the deposition (the hearing(b) the minor, when he is brought before the investigating magistrate or handed over to his parents, legal representatives (guardian, trustee) or to the service to which he has been entrusted.

 The deduction may not exceed an initial period of 12 hours.

-It may be extended once for 12 hours, in exceptional cases, by a reasoned decision of the magistrate (investigating judge or prosecutor) in charge of the case.
+It may be extended once for 12 hours, exceptionally, by a reasoned decision of the magistrate in charge of the case (public prosecutor at the investigation stage or investigating judge at the time of the information).

 The minor must necessarily meet with the magistrate before any extension.